Jakov Filipović

-Jakov Filipović (/hr/; born 17 October 1992) is a Croatian footballer who plays for Gorica as a defender.
+Jakov Filipović (/hr/; born 17 October 1992) is a footballer who plays for Gorica as a defender.
+Born in Bosnia, he played for the Croatia national team.

 Club career

 On 17 July 2025, Filipović signed a two-year contract with Gorica.

 International career

 He made his debut for Croatia in a January 2017 friendly match against Chile and has earned a total of 3 caps, scoring no goals.
 His final international was a May 2017 friendly against Mexico.